-3.2 The General Fund Reserve (General Balances) is the Council's primary reserve.
+- 3.2 The General Fund Reserve (General Balances) is the Council's primary reserve.
 It exists to provide the Council with a contingency against unexpected financial events or shocks which could otherwise undermine the Council's sound financial standing.
-The fund should only be utilised to address short-term issues and should not be relied upon to finance ongoing budget deficits.
-As stated, if used in accordance with the governance arrangements set out, reserves should be repaid and replenished in full in the next financial year.
+General Balances should only be utilised to address short-term issues and should not be relied upon to finance ongoing budget deficits.
+As stated, if used in accordance with the governance arrangements approved at Budget Council in February 2024, reserves should be repaid and replenished in full in the next financial year. - 3.3 Determining the level of General Fund Reserve forms a key part of the Council's mediumterm financial strategy and is informed by an assessment of the risks presented by: - State of the economy (and its impact on Council costs / funding).